Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 def function_with_return_type(param):
     return param *2
 ~~~~
-## indentation
+## Indentation

 Python uses indentation to organize code blocks.
-A code block (body of a function, loop, if statement) starts with a indentation and ends with a first unintended line.
-The amount of indentation for the code is up to you.
-But be consistent with your indentation, otherwise python interpreter will give indentation error.
+A code block (body of a function, loop, if statement) starts with a indentation and ends with a first un-indented line.
+The amount of indentation for the code is up to you, but be consistent with your indentation, otherwise Python interpreter will give indentation error.

 ~~~~
 block